Food and Health

 Traceability

-Our Resource Center is your ultimate resource for navigating and complying with FDA food traceability regulations.
+Our Traceability Center is your ultimate resource for navigating and complying with FDA food traceability regulations.
 The FDA’s Food Traceability Rule, issued in 2022, demands tracking a wide range of foods from their origin in the field through every step of the supply chain to the point of sale.
 This complex requirement has posed significant challenges, given the need for advanced communication between disparate technological systems and some that are yet to be developed.

 NGA is dedicated to supporting you through these changes by offering a comprehensive suite of tools, guides, and best practices designed to streamline your traceability processes.
 We’re actively working to slow the implementation of this rule while assisting retailers in meeting its requirements.
 Explore our expert-curated resources to stay ahead of regulatory updates, enhance your food safety measures, and protect your business.
 For more information on our legislative efforts and detailed guidance on implementation, visit the relevant sections of our website.